August 2017 | California College of the Arts, San Francisco

 An immersive art installation that uses a combination of digital and physical media to create a sensory experience about cyclic existence and the dynamic underworld.

 The beginning of our process involved several rounds of storyboards.
-The story of the experience depended on the layout of the space and for some weeks our location was not secured.
 We crafted a story about cyclic existence, highlighting the 'underground' space where people decompose before coming into their new life.

 social media outreach